mohit0316/mastermind-lite/README.md

-# mastermind-lite
+# Mastermind-Lite
-Simple version of mastermind game.
+A simple light-weight version of the famous mastermind game.

 ### Description